 Child health events enable many countries in West and Central Africa to achieve over 80 per cent coverage of vitamin A supplementation

-Percentage of children aged 6─59 months who received two high-dose vitamin A supplements in 2012, by region
+Percentage of children aged 6─59 months that received two high-dose vitamin A supplements in 2013, by region

-Source: UNICEF global nutrition database, 2014, based on administrative reports from countries for the 2012 calendar year.
+Source: UNICEF global nutrition database, 2014, based on administrative reports from countries for the 2013 calendar year. *Excludes China

 Vitamin A deficiency is the leading cause of preventable childhood blindness and increases the risk of death from common childhood illnesses such as diarrhea.
 Periodic, high-dose vitamin A supplementation is a proven, low-cost intervention which has been shown to reduce all-cause mortality by 24 per cent, and is therefore critical to achieving Millennium Development Goal 4: to reduce child mortality.
 The World Health Organization has classified vitamin A deficiency as a public health problem affecting over 250 million children in over half of all countries worldwide, mainly in Africa and South Asia.

 As supplementation is a key child survival intervention, discussions of progress focus largely on coverage of that intervention.
-Despite the potential benefits, only 70% of targeted children were reached in 2012.
-The good news is that integrated child health events have helped support high coverage of vitamin A supplementation in 2012 in a large number of least developed countries, where the need is often greatest.
+Despite the potential benefits, only 69 per cent of targeted children were reached in 2013.
+The good news is that integrated child health events have helped support high coverage of vitamin A supplementation in 2013 in a large number of least developed countries, where the need is often greatest.

 TWO-DOSE COVERAGE OF VITAMIN A SUPPLEMENTS

-Of 82 countries deemed 'priorities’ for national-level vitamin A supplementation programmes, 63 had coverage estimates available for 2012.
-Less than half of these 63 countries achieved the recommended coverage of 80 per cent that year.
-Nearly half of all countries reaching this recommended level were in sub-Saharan Africa – the majority in West and Central Africa.
+Of 82 countries deemed 'priorities’ for national-level vitamin A supplementation programmes, 62 had coverage estimates available for 2013.
+More than half of these 62 countries achieved the recommended coverage of 80 per cent that year.
+More than half of all countries reaching this recommended level were in sub-Saharan Africa – the majority in West and Central Africa.
 Future efforts will need to focus on addressing programmatic bottlenecks so that more children can be protected.

 Note: Priority countries for national vitamin A supplementation programmes are identified as those having high under-five mortality rates (over 70 per 1,000 live births), and/or evidence of vitamin A deficiency among this age group, and/or a history of vitamin A supplementation programmes.